linktrend/LiNKdev-Starter-Kit/apps/web/IDEMPOTENCY_RATELIMIT_USAGE.md

 # Idempotency & Rate Limiting Usage Guide

-Comprehensive guide for using idempotency and rate limiting in the Hikari starter kit.
+Comprehensive guide for using idempotency and rate limiting in the LTM Starter Kit.

 ## Overview

-The Hikari starter kit includes built-in idempotency and rate limiting for both REST API endpoints and tRPC procedures.
+The LTM Starter Kit includes built-in idempotency and rate limiting for both REST API endpoints and tRPC procedures.
 This ensures:

 - **Idempotency**: Mutating operations can be safely retried without side effects
 - **Rate Limiting**: API usage is controlled to prevent abuse and ensure fair access